idaveit/idave.github.io/_posts/2019-06-27-ha-mode-fortigate-units-with-dual-homed-fortiswitch-access.md

 1. Set up the Fortigate with ports 1,2 as an Aggregate FortiLink, and enable fortilink-split-interface on the aggregate.
 2. Connect the two core switches with all their cables.
 They will all appear on the Fortigate and will set up a trunk with each other automatically.
 The two cables between the two Fortiswitches will be seen correctly.
-3. From the CLI of the Fortigate, do exec ssh admin@<FSW-IP> to log in to the first Fortiswitch.
+3. From the CLI of the Fortigate, do exec ssh admin@<FSW-IP> to log in directly to the first Fortiswitch.
+Then add ```set mclag-icl enable``` to the switch trunk configuration, like so:
-{% highlight plaintext linenos hl_lines=5 %}
+    ```
      config switch trunk
         edit "D243Z14000288-0" // name derived from FortiSwitch-2 SN
             set mode lacp-active
             set auto-isl 1
             set mclag-icl enable
             set members "port21" "port22"
         end
-{% endhighlight %}
-{:style="list-style-type: none;"} 100.
-The only command you should add is line 5, the rest should be pre-filled in by the Fortilink autoconfiguration process.
-{:start="4"}
+    ```
 4. Do the same on the other Fortiswitch
 5. At this point the Fortiswitches will set up the ICL for MCLAGs.
 The Fortigate should recognize that the two Fortiswitches are MCLAG peers and will set up the uplinks between Fortigates and Fortiswitches as MCLAG.
 6. You can then turn off fortilink-split-interface on the Fortigate aggregate interface.